dinukadilshan03/Income-prediction/README.md

 ```

 The app shows a simple form to enter features and returns a predicted class and probability.

+Hosted demo

+The project is hosted on Streamlit: https://incomepredictionfdm.streamlit.app/ — you can open that URL to try the demo without running locally.

 ## Example usage (script)